Some people use the names Americano and Long Black interchangeably, but there are subtle differences that set these two drinks apart.

 Similar to the answer of which drink has more calories, if the two drinks are made from the same base coffee shot then yes, they will have the same caffeine content.

-If a Ristretto shot is used in the Long Black instead of an Espresso shot, then the Long Black will have less caffeine i.e. Ristretto shots are weaker in caffeine than Espresso shots (to find out why click HERE!).
+If a Ristretto shot is used in the Long Black instead of an Espresso shot, then the Long Black will have less caffeine i.e. Ristretto shots are weaker in caffeine than Espresso shots (to find out why a Ristretto shot has less Caffeine than an Espresso shot, click HERE!).

 This is an easy one, if you are tossing up between the two drinks ask yourself this one question: